JustalK/ANIME-API/README.md

 The API has two kind of tests.
 1. dynamic : Perform query on the real Website.
 2. static : Run the API through website mock, allowing the tests to be more precise.

+I am also using `winston` for filling up logs.

 ## License